Flop Senator Flake Won't Vote for Judges as Promised

-Lame duck senator Jeff Flake and his commie buddy Chris Coons and dopey Cory Booker demanded a bill to protect Robert Mueller be brought to the Senate floor.
+Lame duck senator Jeff Flake and his commie buddy Chris Coons and dopey Cory Booker demanded a bill protecting Robert Mueller from President Trump be brought to the Senate floor for a vote.
 Senator Mike Lee stood up against it and killed it.
 Susan Collins also broke with Flake, so now Flake is following through on his promise to block all judicial nominees.

 In a speech from the Senate floor on Wednesday, Flake argued that the legislation is necessary in light of President Donald Trump’s “demeaning” and “denigrating” behavior toward Mueller.
 The Arizona flop cited Trump’s repeated tweets about a “phony witch hunt” staffed by “angry Democrats.”